 California Department of Fish and Wildlife operates the nearby Feather River Fish Hatchery and Oroville Wildlife Area.
 The hatchery website provides information on visiting hours and fish raised there.
 The wildlife area website contains information on recreation, hunting and history of the area.
-To inquire about a tour of the hatchery, call our Oroville Field Division at (530) 534-2306.
+To inquire about a tour of the hatchery, please contact the Department of Water Resources Tour Guide at (530) 534-2306.

 Contact Oroville Visitor Center

 Monday - Friday 9 a.m. to 5 p.m.